 - infrastructure support to data-intensive computational science.

 Avoiding the ad hoc solutions, the overarching aim of our research is to develop a tight integration between specific computational problems, their specific patterns of computation, data access, and communication.
-Additional details on publications can be found under the NCI’s TRAP repository.
+Additional details on publications can be found under the NCI’s NORMA repository.

 Current Cloud Competency Centre Projects